 Find out steps you can take to make your visit to the doctor safe during the COVID-19 pandemic.By Mayo Clinic Staff

 Are you wondering if it's time to schedule those doctor appointments you've been putting off?
-Restrictions related to coronavirus disease 2019 (COVID-19) are easing in many places, but you may still have concerns about COVID-19.
-Learn how to stay safe from coronavirus disease 2019 (COVID-19) while getting the care you need.
+During the coronavirus disease 2019 (COVID-19) pandemic, many people have had concerns about COVID-19, but you can safely visit your doctor during the pandemic.
+Learn how to stay safe from COVID-19 while getting the care you need.

 Before you make an appointment, call the clinic or check its website to find out what's being done to keep people safe during the COVID-19 pandemic.
 Check for information about:

 - Requirements regarding mask wearing by staff and visitors

 - Cleaning protocols and sanitizing measures for exam rooms, waiting areas, restrooms, elevators and other frequently touched surfaces

 - Social distancing practices at check-in, in waiting areas and in exam rooms

 - Limits on the number of people who can be in the clinic at the same time

 - Screening questions and temperature checks for staff and visitors at all entrances